 Investigating your matches

-In the Policies page, select the policy name to go to the Policy report.
+In the Policy management page, select the policy name to go to View policy matches.
 Review the matches that were triggered for the policy.

 You can investigate the match by selecting a specific match to open the file drawer.
 In the drawer, you can see the other policies that this file matched.

 - To simulate an alert, go to your Box account and try to access a file in the folder Customer data.